 I also learned about the timing of summer squash and zucchini in my garden.
 With the yearly infestation of the squash vine borer, I learned that my very early crops produced well before eventually succumbing, and the one I planted in late July gave me a pest-free fall harvest.
 With that in mind, I’ll plan two separate plantings of squash and zucchini.

-I Can Test My Soil & Amend Accordingly
+Test Your Soil and Amend Accordingly

 Those seed catalogs, let me tell you.
 They’re like the Toys R Us Christmas Catalog to a child.
 One year I succumbed to trying too many new crops, and in hindsight I wasted valuable garden space on some of those new ideas.
 I always want to try new things, but I let myself get carried away.

 Because the realism of what worked and what didn’t is fresh on my mind, I can plan the bulk of my garden for what I will truly want out of my garden.
 Then any remaining space I can use for fun.